GrapesJS/grapesjs/docs/api/selector_manager.md

 *   `selector:add` - Selector added.
 The [Selector] is passed as an argument to the callback.
 *   `selector:remove` - Selector removed.
 The [Selector] is passed as an argument to the callback.
 *   `selector:update` - Selector updated.
 The [Selector] and the object containing changes are passed as arguments to the callback.
-*   `selector:state` - State changed.
-Passes the new state value as an argument.
+*   `selector:state` - States changed.
+An object containing all the available data about the triggered event is passed as an argument to the callback.
 *   `selector` - Catch-all event for all the events mentioned above.
 An object containing all the available data about the triggered event is passed as an argument to the callback.

 ## Methods